 For AP exams, the College Board is now providing online AP review courses, delivered by AP teachers from across the country.
 These mobile-friendly courses will be available on-demand, so you will be able to access them at any time.
 While these review courses will focus on reviewing the skills and concepts from the first 75% of your AP classes, there will also be some supplementary lessons covering the remainder of the material.

 There are lots of free resources out there for the SAT and the ACT as well.
 While the two tests have their differences, much of the preparation you can do will apply to both.
-If tests are administered in June as currently proposed, you will have to prep for them simultaneously.
+In many students’ cases, you will have to prep for them simultaneously.
 Both Kaplan and The Princeton Review offer a slew of online test prep materials and practice tests for both the SAT and ACT.

 With students, teachers, and many parents stuck at home, this is the perfect time to scour the internet for information about online SAT prep and tips on how to study for the SAT.
 With teachers and other qualified experts now relegated to their homes as well, there is a wider selection of tutors out there than ever before.
 High supply means lower rates, but that also means you’ll need to be thorough as you look for the right person.
 Make sure you ask the right questions so you can find the perfect tutor to suit your needs.

 While those tests you had hoped to take in March, April, and May have been cancelled, the organizations that administer them are committed to providing opportunities for retakes and resources for preparation.
 Your plans have been disrupted, there is still time to regroup and focus on the next round of tests.
-With expert tutors and quality resources available online, you can actually capitalize on your time at home to be fully prepared for the SAT on June 6.
+With expert tutors and quality resources available online, you can actually capitalize on your time at home to be fully prepared for the SAT.